 There are a great number of nutrients that play a part in thinning hair in older women.
 In addition to iron and Vitamin C, getting enough magnesium, B vitamins, selenium, niacin and zinc is important.
 Some deficiencies can be helped with a diet change or nutritional supplements.
 Nutrafol is a supplement that contains Vitamin C, Selenium and Zinc – among other things.

 Stress Can be a Factor with Thinning Hair in Older Women

 As we age our stress levels increase.
 Additionally, realizing that we are aging can cause additional stress.
 High levels of stress over a long period leads to increased cortisol production.
 This can have an negative impact on hair growth and lead to hair appearing thinner.

 As we age, it is not uncommon for women to become more aware of their physical appearance and how it is changing.
 While many women dread the changes, some steps can be taken to keep a youthful look.
 Healthy hair is one of the most visible signs of our appearance.
-With attention to diet and supplements, it’s possible to make hair regain some of the fullness of youth.
+With attention to diet and supplements, it can be possible to help hair regain some of the fullness of youth.